heimdalr/berlinplaces/README.md

 The API spec is thereby served at <http://localhost:8080/swagger>.

+Note, whether the API spec is being served is controlled via the environment variable `PLACES_SPEC` (and defaults depend on `PLACES_DEBUG`).

 ### DEMO

 To see a demo website using the API for a location / address input, surf to <http://localhost:8080/demo>.